briliantbrandon/twitchue/README.md

 # twitchue
-Hue Light Controller that responds to Webhook Events from Twitch
+Hue Light Controller that responds to websocket events from Streamlabs